konveyor/eng-kbase/content/posts/minio-for-local-s3.md

 ---
-title: "Minio for local S3 storage using podman"
+title: "Minio for local S3 storage using Podman or OpenShift"
 date: 2021-11-03T12:49:00-04:00
 draft: false
 authors: